Set targets and plan

 Science-Based Targets for Nature: Initial Guidance for Business

-Guidance for setting science based targets related to nature.
-More generally, the SBTN is embarking on a multi-year strategy to develop guidance for translating planetary thresholds and societal goals into company-specific targets for air, water, land, biodiversity and ocean.
+This guidance helps organisations to set nature-related science-based targets.
+More generally, SBTn is embarking on a multi-year strategy to develop guidance for translating planetary thresholds and societal goals into company-specific targets for air, water, land, biodiversity and ocean.

 SDG Impact Standards for Enterprises